 The certification plan details the coursework and requirements you’ll need in order to be eligible to be recommended for a Texas educator certificate through the State Board for Educator Certification.

 The faculty advisor will work with the certification office to complete your certification plan.
 All courses will be evaluated to determine which courses are needed.
 Some courses may be waived for those with EC-12 special education certification.
 Please contact Dr. Kristen Hassett for more information.

 Prior to applying to take the TExES Educational Diagnostician (253), students are expected to complete all pre-requisite courses and benchmark requirements for the certification.
 Students should consult with Dr. Kristen Hassett for details about obtaining certification.
 Information is available on our certification page.

 Prospective students will be encouraged to adhere to the admission criteria for UH College of Education graduate programs so that they may apply the courses in this certificate program toward a master’s degree in special populations (if they choose at the end of their certificate program).
 However, completion of the educational diagnostician certification program does not guarantee acceptance to a M.Ed. program.

 For more information about this program, please contact Dr. Kristen Hassett.

-To apply for this program, please visit Professional Certificates.
-Certification is not eligible for financial aid.
+To apply for this program, please visit ELPS Admissions.
+Certification applicants are not eligible for financial aid.